Effective May 2018

 "Personal information" or "information" means information about an identifiable individual such as name, email or user IDs.

-The type of personal information we collect will depend on various factors including your online activities with us.
+The type of personal information we collect will depend on various factors, including your digital activities with us.
 We may collect information in the following ways:

-- Information you provide us, through your online activities such as CIBC Online Banking, applications for products or services, or information that you have inputted into our online tools or calculators.
-This may include information such as name, email address, user IDs, passwords or service preferences (e.g., language).
-If you communicate with us online or by email or text message, we may collect information contained in that communication, such as your email address or mobile telephone number.
+- Information you provide us, through your digital activities such as, mobile apps, applications for products or services, or information that you have inputted into our online tools or calculators.
+This may include information such as your name, email address, user IDs, passwords, service preference (e.g., language), age, gender, occupation and income range.
+If you communicate with us online or by email, mobile app or text message, we may collect information contained in that communication, such as your email address or mobile telephone number.

-- Information that your web browser may provide us, such as the type of web browser you use (e.g., Explorer, Chrome, Safari or Firefox) or the address of the website you came from.
+- Information that your web browser may provide us, such as the type of web browser you use (e.g., Internet Explorer, Chrome, Safari or Firefox) or the address of the site you came from.

-- Information that your device may provide us, such as device details (e.g., mobile, tablet), or your IP address (a number that is automatically assigned to your computer or device when you browse the Internet and from which the general geographical location of the device can be derived).
+- Information that your devices may provide us, such as device details (e.g., device ID, model, operating system or device notification status), privacy settings and other device configurations or settings, your geolocation, or your IP address (a number that is automatically assigned to your computer or device when you browse the Internet and from which the general geographical location of the device can be derived).

 - Information obtained using web technologies, such as cookies and web beacons.
-Please see the Web Technologies section below for further information
+Refer to the Web Technologies section below for further information.

-We may use information for the following purposes, to:
+We may use information for the following purposes:

-- Provide you with our online products, services and support
+- Provide you with our digital products, services and support

 - Communicate with you, including providing alerts that you have requested